disclaimer

 Find Delaware Inmate Records

-Arrested persons in Delaware face likely incarceration.
-Persons serving jail sentences by the court also face the same.
-For accountability, a lot of documentation goes on in the process.
+Persons who are arrested in Delaware are likely to be incarcerated.
+After arrest and incarceration, inmate records are generated to provide an official account of the process.
 A compilation of these documents makes up an inmate record.
 Prisons and jails across the state of Delaware maintain inmate records.
 While prisons hold convicted persons, jails house inmates awaiting trial or serving sentences for less than one year.
 The State of Delaware runs a unified system of correctional institutions.
 The state further stratifies the system into five branches:

 • Office of the Commissioner